Neural network tokamak equilibria with incompressible flows

-Equilibrium and stability of fusion plasmas are commonly studied in the context of ordinary Magnetohydrodynamics (MHD); in the case of tokamaks, which are toroidal and nearly axisymmetric magnetic confinement devices, the description is simplified geometrically by the assumption of axial symmetry.
-Equilibrium studies in the context of axisymmetric MHD, rely on the solution of the so-called Grad-Shafranov equation (GSE) \cite{Shafranov1958,Grad1958}, which is usually solved for static plasmas or for purely toroidal plasma flows, because for generic, arbitrary compressible flows, a nonlinear coupling between the GSE and the Bernoulli equation emerges and elaborate equilibrium solvers (see, e.g., Ref. \onlinecite{Guazzotto2004}) are required to determine equilibrium solutions.
-Macroscopic, sheared flows are important for plasma confinement, since they are associated with the suppression of certain instabilities and the formation of transport barriers that reduce the radial transport leading to improved confinement modes (High confinement mode -- H-mode) in tokamaks \cite{Burrell1997}.
+Equilibrium and stability of fusion plasmas are commonly studied in the context of ideal Magnetohydrodynamics (MHD); in the case of tokamaks, which are toroidal and nearly axisymmetric magnetic confinement devices, the description is simplified geometrically by the assumption of axial symmetry.
+Equilibrium studies in the context of axisymmetric MHD rely on the solution of the so-called Grad-Shafranov equation (GSE) \cite{Shafranov1958,Grad1958}, which is usually solved for static plasmas or for purely toroidal plasma flows.
+For arbitrary compressible flows, a nonlinear coupling between the GSE and the Bernoulli equation emerges, hence elaborate equilibrium solvers (see, e.g., Ref. \onlinecite{Guazzotto2004}) are required to determine equilibrium solutions.
+Macroscopic sheared flows are important for plasma confinement since they are associated with the suppression of certain instabilities and the formation of transport barriers that reduce the radial transport leading to improved confinement modes (High confinement mode -- H-mode) in tokamaks \cite{Burrell1997}.
 Therefore, a flexible modelling of sheared flows of arbitrary direction, particularly in connection with the H-mode phenomenology is desirable.
-A flexible, simplified approach is provided upon introducing the assumption of flow incompressibility, that decouples the GSE and the Bernoulli equation ensuring that the former stays in the elliptic regime.
-This implies that the incompressibility assumption is restricted to low Mach number flows.
-It is known that stationary MHD states of axisymmetric plasmas with incompressible flows satisfy the following generalized Grad-Shafranov equation (GGSE) \cite{Tasso1998,Simintzis2001}
+Such a flexible and simplified description is provided by introducing the assumption of flow incompressibility, that decouples the GSE and the Bernoulli equation and ensures that the former stays in the elliptic regime.
+This implies that the incompressibility assumption is limited to low Mach number flows.